jessireedev/software-development-guide/readme.md

 ## System

-* For users, an email is defaulty case-insensitive unless stated.
+* For users, an email or username is defaulty case-insensitive unless stated.
 Take note of that.
+Thus, we need to save them as lowercase (or uppercase?) inside the database.

+## Testing

+* On creating unit tests, make sure to cover parameters and response testing.